ohnx/cnum/README.md

 ## Perceptron

-Using a single-layer perceptron network with 10 neurons with inputs ranging from 0 to 1, inclusive, I am able to obtain a 79% accuracy rate.
+Using a single-layer perceptron network with 10 neurons with inputs ranging from 0 to 1, inclusive, I am able to obtain an 80% accuracy rate after the second round of training.

 Problem numbers include #11 and #65 of t10k which are incorrectly recognized as 8 and #24 of t10k.